api-platform/docs/core/openapi.md

 API Platform provides a way to be compatible with Amazon API Gateway.

 To enable API Gateway compatibility on your OpenAPI docs, add `api_gateway=true` as query parameter: `http://www.example.com/docs.json?api_gateway=true`.
-The flag `--api-gateway` is also available through the command line.
+The flag `--api-gateway` is also available through the command-line.

 ## OAuth